charleskoffler/clprolf/README.md

 We start from the Java language.
 And we add some very simple concepts.
 The java libraries can be used, while it is a superset of java.
 Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.
 Simol can be used with the simol compiler, or can also be used through the simol framework for java, which provide annotations to introduce simol in java.

+### IS SIMOL A PROGRAMMING LANGUAGE?
+OF COURSE!

+Simol is not a language that starts from scratch, it is a superset of java.
+It aims to complete and enhance Java, and classical object-oriented programming.
+And it aims to enhance algorithmic language contained in Java, and inherited from Algol.
+Its postulate is that we should begin with objects with a sense.
+And its postulate is that it doesn't seem quite normal to need many design patterns and design principles to use a programming language like Java.
+It could seem that we missed something.
+It could seem too that some programming tasks, like parallelism, are too complex, and not intuitive.
+So Simol works about abstractions and bringing fresh and practical perspectives.
+Simol does not intend to reinvent the wheel, because it is totally useless.
+It could seem too that design patterns are difficult to apply because they are difficult to memorize, and that they are only about a technical perspective.
+And does a technical perspective suffice to program with objects?
+So Simol is very grateful to all the fantastic work and brings in Java and other existing languages, but tries to exist too with its differences and contributions.
+These contributions are certainly not of the same kind of additions than Java or other similar languages.
+So the supply of Simol is more about perspectives or paradigms, than to start a new programming language.
+This is why it could be difficult to compare it with Java.
+But Simol is a programming language, too, is the sense that we express ourselves differently with it, and that we think quite differently.
+But we always try to stay compatible with other visions.

 ### A NEW WAY OF THINKING ABOUT OBJECT-ORIENTED PROGRAMMING